aherbert/gdsc-smlm/docs/analysis_plugins.rst

      - The mode used for fitting.

    * - Truncated
-     - If ``true`` the model PDF maximum distance will be truncated to the observed PDF.
+     - The mode used for truncation in the observed PDF.

    * - Bin width
      - The bin width for the histogram counts used to create the observed PDF.